alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

     be used to send date and time, a structure with the calculated average values, the constructor and two API defined in Sampling.cpp.
     Sample(): checks if the samples have been updated, if they have, resets them,if not, add the updated values to the previous ones.
+This is deterministic as there is it just resets some varibales if they have been updated and samples.
+This is on the highest thread.
+This is triggered by ticker which is triggered every 100ms (this can be adjustted at the top of main).
     UpdateSample(): calculates the average of all the samples measured.
-    Sampling is performed in the highest priority thread.
+This is triggered every 9s to ensure its under the specified 10s frequency using the signal wait design.

 Task 2 (Ryan): Achieved.
 Date time and sensor data is written to text file to the SD card.
 Code in sd.cpp.
     We added a function to read the SD card when you press switch A in the support board to be able to check it if needed.
+To avoid switch debounce this can only be read once after every SD write.
+This is triggered by the buffer thread via SDWritefreq variable which utilises the signal wait design.

 Task 3 (Ryan): Achieved. buffer.hpp includes the class with all the needed functionality for the FIFO buffer. buffer.cpp includes the function to write to the buffer and some other functions for other tasks (explained in the other tasks).
+The buffer architecrture when writing first checks if there is space in the buffer then takes the lock and then writes.
+The read buffer function likewise checks to see if its an empty buffer the reads then takes the lock and reads.
+The lock is released at the end of each function.
+There is also a counter which counts up for number of samples and counts down for number of spaces to check the buffer.
+To prove this uncomment the printf within main / buffer sample.
+To FIFO returns an error if it is failed to prove this simply reduce the size of the buffer to less than the sdfreqsamp variable, this will fill the buffer up and generate an errror this starts a 30s watchdog timer which then resets the system.
+To prove the buffer is blocking on read comment out the mes.Allocate function and flush the buffer this should force the buffer to 0 and the read buffer function should be blocked.

 Task 4 (Ryan and Anwar): Achieved - Alarm is annunciated and can be muted by the blue button for 1 min.
 One oversight however, is the fact that once the alarm has been silenced no other alarm will be recieved until the 1min has passed.
 If we had more time this could be rectified by have a seperate acknowlege function for the different alarms.
+This can be tested by hovering your hand over the ldr until it alarms, or reducing the setpoints via the IOThub to lower than the actual value.

 Task 5 (Everyone): Achieved.
 This project is composed of 5 threads.
 The thread with the highest priority is t1 which is the thread sampling.
 The other threads all have the same priority. t2 controls the buffer, t3 writes to